zhehaoli1999/zhehaoli1999.github.io/_posts/2023-06-08-after-sigasia23.md

 ---
 layout: post
-title:  "Stairways to the beyond: thoughts and reflections of SIGGRAPH Asia 2023"
+title:  "Stairways to the beyond: Thoughts and reflections of SIGGRAPH Asia 2023"
 ---

 As the deadline of SIGGRAPH Asia 2023 has already passed for two weeks, I feel the need for some valuable summaries and first-handed reflections.
 Here are some of them.